charlessu800/MMv3/docs/IrEncoderLab.md

 ## Background

 Originally, this entire lab consisted of two labs total: IR sensing and Encoders.
-Nowadays we've merged them into two for your enjoyment and hopefully ease-of-learning.
+Now we've merged them into two for your enjoyment and hopefully ease-of-learning.
 We're gonna start with encoders and then move to IR sensors.
 # Encoders
 ## Background